Rainforest Wildlife Conservation Volunteering: on the borders of Taman Negara

 Please make an initial inquiry by telling us about yourself and what project you would like to join.
 Contact us here

 To make a booking, please contact us here.
 We will then email you back with more information and the application form.
-Please complete the form and send back to us so we can confirm your reservation and inform you how to make the deposit payment.
+Please complete the form and send it back to us so we can confirm your reservation and inform you how to make the deposit payment.
 If the deposit is not received within 2 weeks from the date your reservation is placed, your reservation will be cancelled automatically.
 Full payment is required no later than 1 month before departure.
 You may pay online by credit card or a direct transfer to our account.
 Once a deposit has been paid we will email you our Know Before You Go guide, which will give you useful information to help you prepare to volunteer.

 a.
 Cancellation of reservation must be made in writing to avoid any misunderstanding.
 If the company receives notice to cancel 30 days or more before the date of departure, a minimum administrative fee of RM100.00 or 10% of the tour deposit (whichever is lower) per person will be levied.